 Green Onions – Just trim and slice thin.
 I like to use just the green part but you can use the white too.
 Or if you prefer chives or parsley you can use that instead.

 Ranch Seasoning – I like the extra flavor that ranch dressing mix has but you can also use a combination of garlic powder and onion powder.

-STEP ONE: In a large bowl, combine the softened cream cheese, sour cream, Worcestershire, and ranch seasoning.
+First: In a large bowl, combine the softened cream cheese, sour cream, Worcestershire, and ranch seasoning.

-STEP TWO: Chop the dried beef and slice the green onions.
+Second: Chop the dried beef and slice the green onions.
 Mix in the chopped dried beef and green onions.
 Stir to combine thoroughly.
 Chill before serving.

-STEP THREE: Serve with your favorite crackers or vegetables.
+Third: Serve with your favorite crackers or vegetables.
 Enjoy!

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.